Pluteus cervinus Fawn Pluteus Shipley Country Park,

 close and lighter colour than cap.
 Stem concolorous with cap,

 short and quite stout.
 In small group on lawn.
-Awaiting identification
+Not identified

 Beeston Parish Church, Nottinghamshire (September 2008)